CristianaOD/-Matrix-Project-Snake-Game/README.md

 <details>
   <summary><h2><b>Description📋</b></h2></summary>
+  To enter the menu you have to press the joystick.
+In the menu you can move up and down with the joystick.
+To reach the submenu, it is necessary to move to the right with the joystick.
+  To change the name, you must move up and down on each of the 3 boxes initially set with the message "AAA".
+To save the name you have to press the joystick
-  The dot(snake) must eat 10 balls (flashing lights) to finish the level.
+  The dot (snake) must eat 10 balls (flashing lights) to finish the level.

+  ##Bugs in game mode

+  -

+  -
 </details>
 <details>
   <summary><h2><b>Components🛠</b></h2></summary>